dimitar-trifonov/rac-white-papers/rac/get-started.md

+# 🚀 Getting Started with RaC (Requirements-as-Code)

+Welcome to your RaC workspace!
+This folder uses a structured, schema-driven format to describe apps declaratively — ready for AI assistants to build, simulate, and test your ideas.
+Let RaC help your AI “cook” your app, step by step.

+---

 # 🧠 Tech Agnostic RaC – System Prompt for Full-Stack Web Applications

 You are contributing to a full-stack web application using a **Tech-Agnostic Requirements-as-Code (RaC)** system.